Argmaster/pygerber/README.md

 Supported Gerber X3 features:

-- [ ] G04 - Comment - A human readable comment, does not affect the image.
-- [ ] MO - Mode - Sets the unit to mm or inch.
+- [x] MO - Mode - Sets the unit to mm or inch.
-- [ ] FS - Format specification - Sets the coordinate format, e.g. the number of
+- [x] FS - Format specification - Sets the coordinate format, e.g. the number of decimals.
-      decimals.
-- [ ] FS (Deprecated modes)
 - [ ] AD - Aperture define - Defines a template-based aperture, assigns a D code to it.
+  - [x] Define circle.
+  - [x] Define rectangle.
+  - [x] Define obround.
+  - [x] Define polygon.
+  - [ ] Define macro.
 - [ ] AM - Aperture macro - Defines a macro aperture template.
-- [ ] Dnn (nn≥10) - Sets the current aperture to D code nn.
+- [x] Dnn (nn≥10) - Sets the current aperture to D code nn.
-- [ ] D01 - Plot operation - Outside a region statement D01 creates a draw or arc object
+- [x] D01 - Plot operation - Outside a region statement D01 creates a draw or arc object with the current aperture.
-      with the current aperture.
-Inside it adds a draw/arc segment to the contour under construction.
+- [x] D01 - Plot operation - Inside region statement adds a draw/arc segment to the
+      contour under construction.
 The current point is moved to draw/arc end point after the creation of the draw/arc.
-- [ ] D02 - Move operation - D02 moves the current point to the coordinate in the
+- [x] D02 - Move operation - D02 moves the current point to the coordinate in the command.
-      command.
 It does not create an object.
-- [ ] D03 - Flash operation - Creates a flash object with the current aperture.
-The
-      current point is moved to the flash point.
+- [x] D03 - Flash operation - Creates a flash object with the current aperture.
+The current point is moved to the flash point.
-- [ ] G01 - Sets linear/circular mode to linear.
+- [x] G01 - Sets linear/circular mode to linear.
-- [ ] G02 - Sets linear/circular mode to clockwise circular.
+- [x] G02 - Sets linear/circular mode to clockwise circular.
-- [ ] G03 - Sets linear/circular mode to counterclockwise circular.
+- [x] G03 - Sets linear/circular mode to counterclockwise circular.
-- [ ] G75 - A G75 must be called before creating the first arc.
-- [ ] LP - Load polarity - Loads the polarity object transformation parameter.
+- [x] LP - Load polarity - Loads the polarity object transformation parameter.
-- [ ] LM - Load mirroring - Loads the mirror object transformation parameter.
+- [x] LM - Load mirroring - Loads the mirror object transformation parameter.
-- [ ] LR - Load rotation - Loads the rotation object transformation parameter.
+- [x] LR - Load rotation - Loads the rotation object transformation parameter.
-- [ ] LS - Load scaling - Loads the scale object transformation parameter.
+- [x] LS - Load scaling - Loads the scale object transformation parameter.
-- [ ] G36 - Starts a region statement which creates a region by defining its contours.
+- [x] G36 - Starts a region statement which creates a region by defining its contours.
-- [ ] G37 - Ends the region statement.
+- [x] G37 - Ends the region statement.
 - [ ] AB - Aperture block - Opens a block aperture statement and assigns its aperture number or closes a block aperture statement.
 - [ ] SR - Step and repeat - Open or closes a step and repeat statement.